 Aaah, The Bahamas!
 Gentle turquoise surf for the kids.
 Tropical cocktails for the grown-ups.
 But, is it a good time for a trip to The Bahamas?
 COVID-19 travel restrictions in The Bahamas continue to change.
 Here’s the latest news for you to consider, including the experience of one TravelingMom.

 As international travel resumes, The Bahamas will once again be a hot destination for US travelers.
 But, thanks to the pandemic, it’s not as easy as it used to be to just jump on a plane in Southeast Florida and be lounging on a beautiful Bahamian beach a few hours later.
-Here is the latest on The Bahamas travel restrictions, different rules for people who are vaccinated and not and what you need to know from a TravelingMom who just returned from the islands.
+Here is the latest on The Bahamas travel restrictions, different rules for people who are vaccinated and not and what you need to know from a TravelingMom who vacationed in The Bahamas under COVID travel restrictions.

 Visiting the Bahamas with Unvaccinated Kids